atelier-cartographique/waend/design/tuto-style.md

+#Working with your datas and Wænd

+1. Introduction to `KEY | VALUE` system in Wænd
+2. Add some style to your datas
+	1. Layer style with CLI
+	2. Feature styles
+	3. Advanced styling with Renderer (to be written)

-#HOW TO USE `KEY | VALUE` SYSTEM IN WÆND
+##Introduction to `KEY | VALUE` system in Wænd

-You can use Wænd without using the `key | value` system, however, if you would like to make a deeper use of your datas or publish them with some custom styles, you might be interrested on that part.
+You can use Wænd without using the `key | value` system.
+However, if you would like to make a deeper use of your datas or publish them with some custom styles, you might be interrested on that part.

 The principle is that you can give specific characteristics to each group, layer or feature you've created.